Ontario to enact month-long stay-at-home order beginning Thursday: sources

 The order is expected to last four weeks, meaning it could end on May 6.

-Cabinet met Tuesday afternoon to determine the restrictions, after Premier Doug Ford said more must be done to quell the “inferno” of cases coming from Toronto, Peel and York regions.
+The Ford cabinet met Tuesday afternoon to determine the restrictions, after Premier Ford said more must be done to quell the “inferno” of cases coming from Toronto, Peel and York regions.

 Cabinet will meet again Wednesday to finalize details of the new restrictions, sources said.